GRE Exam 2022 – 2023 | India

 If you were to look at the overall GRE exam pattern, it has 3 sections: Analytical Writing, Verbal Reasoning and Quantitative Reasoning.

 This section tests you ability to analyse facts, dissect arguments, judge the presented evidence and put forth your views in the most convincing and structured manner.
+Try this free online GRE essay grader.

 This section checks your capacity to understand the content author’s perspectives and intentions, prioritise the points made, and connect the dots across various ideas presented, even if they may not necessarily be documented in a coherent manner.
 This is the tricky section for non-native English speakers.
 Here’s how you can improve your GRE Verbal Score.

 This is where you comfort level with numbers and quantitative data is tested.
-You’ll have to understand the problem and use models and mathematical formulas (from geometry, algebra, arithmentic) to solve them.
+You’ll have to understand the problem and use models and mathematical formulas (from geometry, algebra, arithmetic) to solve them.
 The good news is that you will have access to a calculator.
 So no complex mental arithmetic to be done.

 Curious to know what score to target?
 Read this: Good GRE scores for the top MS programs in USA